adhithyakrishna/adhithyakrishna.github.io/content/en/tech/k8s_for_absolute_beginners/K8s_architecture.md

 ## Components of Kubernetes (Control plane)

-When a k8s is installed on a system, the following componenets are also installed
+When a k8s is installed on a system, the following components are also installed

 {{< img src=/tech/k8s_for_absolute_beginners/Clipboard_2022-10-24-14-31-48.png title="K8s Components" caption="https://www.udemy.com/course/learn-kubernetes/" alt="K8s Components" width="700px" position="center" >}}

 **1) An API server** - An API server acts as a front-end for kubernetes.
 The users, management devices, CLI all talk to the API server to interact with kubernetes.